evanrolfe/test/README.md

 * (PASS) Price field: the following input should be accepted: "10000.00", "10 000" - will force validation, "10,000"
 * (PASS) Convert feet to meters if feet selected

--NOTE: Do we want the seller to be able to edit their own yachtshare?
+- NOTE: Do we want the seller to be able to edit their own yachtshare?
 I think not, if they need to correct details they should email chris hawes because otherwise he will not necessarily know about changes to the yachts being sold.

 ### Seller: Uploading files for a yachtshare
 * (PASS) able to upload